nbuytaert1/apex-select2/README.md

 ## Known issues

 * All columns listed in "Cascading LOV Parent Column(s)" should have Static ID's.
-* SQL-queries referenced to the other columns should return all the data if such columns listed in "Cascading LOV Parent Column(s)" have a null value(s)
+* SQL-queries referenced to the other columns in "Cascading LOV Parent Column(s)" should return all the data  if select2.is_displaying_all = 'Y'.
+  Otherwise IG clears all field with "Cascading LOV Parent Column(s)" by editiong.

    select descr,
           id